kyverno/KDP/proposals/cleanup_policy.md

 The new API uses matchConstraints similar to the native VAP / MAP and new kyverno policy types VPOL and IVPOL.
 The conditions now use the MatchCondition API and are based on CEL expressions to targeting resources.

-* CleanupPolicies will support variables.
+* DeletingPolicies will support variables.
 They can be used in conditions
-* Schedule defines a valid cron expression to define when the cleanup policy will be executed
+* Schedule defines a valid cron expression to define when the deleting policy will be executed
 * DeletionPropagationPolicy defines how resources will be deleted (Foreground, Background, Orphan)

 The built-in variable `target` is supported to reference the target object.
 For example, the variable `target` is used in this policy to represent the pod resource and test its name for a given value.